Sustainability

 • Based on the issues identified, score the "degree of impact of the business on society and the environment" and the "degree of impact of society and the environment on our finances" from the aspect of "risk and opportunity" for each business

-• Prioritization at Sapporo Holdings and major business companies based on relevance to vision and management strategy
+• Prioritization at Sapporo Holdings and major operating companies based on relevance to vision and management strategy

 Prioritize issues